Saving On Credit Card Processing Without Switching Providers

 Integrates with third-party services (e.g., Shopify, QuickBooks Online, etc.)

-PayPal Zettle Pricing
+PayPal Point Of Sale Pricing

 No monthly fee

-2.29% + $0.09 per card-present transaction
+2.29% + $0.09 (including QR code transactions) per card-present transaction

-PayPal also offers the Zettle Terminal, a ‘smart’ terminal device that functions in either countertop or wireless modes.
-The Zettle Terminal features Wi-Fi or 4G connectivity, a color touchscreen, and a pre-loaded SIM card that doesn’t require a monthly data plan subscription.
+PayPal also offers the Terminal, a ‘smart’ terminal device that functions in either countertop or wireless modes.
+The Terminal features Wi-Fi or 4G connectivity, a color touchscreen, and a pre-loaded SIM card that doesn’t require a monthly data plan subscription.

 Merchant Maverick has been researching the payment processing industry since 2009.
 Our writers have reviewed hundreds of credit card processors, merchant account services, and mobile payment apps, evaluating each provider carefully on several different metrics.